AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/config-editor-settings.md

     ![Config tags](./images/config-tags.png){width="650" align="left"}

-    You can also enable **Display attributes** to view and validate the attributes associated with an element.
+    When **Show tags** settings is enabled, you can also enable **Display attributes** to view and validate the attributes associated with an element.
 When an element has multiple attributes, a count indicator is shown.
 Hovering over the indicator displays the complete list of attributes applied to that element.

     ![Config tags with attributes](./images/config-tags-attributes.png) {width="650" align="left"}

-- **Quick insert menu in editor**: Allows you to configure and customize the **Quick insert menu** for inserting an element during authoring in Editor.
-You can search for and add the available elements to the **Favorites** of the Quick insert menu in the Editor settings using the dropdown.
-These favorite elements are available directly in the Editor when you press **Control + /** on Windows or **Command + /** on macOS.
+- **Quick insert menu in editor**: Enables adding elements directly while editing in Author mode at the cursor position without navigating to the toolbar.
+Frequently used elements can also be configured in the **Favorites** for quicker access.
+The quick insert menu is available directly in the Editor when you press **Control + /** on Windows or **Command + /** on macOS the cursor position.

     ![Quick insert menu in editor](./images/quick-insert-menu-in-editor.png){width="650" align="left"}

+    You can search for and add elements to your Favorites, remove any previously added elements, and rearrange them using simple drag-and-drop.
+Favorites include your most frequently used elements, and the order you set here is reflected in the Quick Insert menu when accessed from the editor.